Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 Now, if you answer only that question, it can lead you to think that punishment sometimes works.
 Because certainly we can all think of evidence, I would guess, of a time when maybe we were influenced to do something out of fear of punishment, or we were able to influence our children to do things that because they were afraid they'd be punished if they didn't.
 So if you define works as simply getting people to do what you want, punishment sometimes works.

 If you ask a second question of yourself, I believe you will see that punishment never works.
-What The second question,

 - What do you want the other person's reasons to be for doing what you request of them?